lico-n/ZygiskFrida/README.md

   f.e. `frida -U -N com.example.package` or `frida -U -n Gadget`

 The first launch after install might not work.
 In that case please try to force close the app and retry.

+You can change the package that is injected without rebuilding by replacing the text file at `/data/adb/modules/zygiskfrida/target_packages`.\
+The text file should contain the package names you want the gadget to start in separated by newlines.

 ## Caveats